Jeffreyyao/pitft/README.md

 # pitft
-Useful tools/scripts for the Raspberry Pi pitft made by Adafruit
+Useful tools/scripts for the Raspberry Pi pitft produced by Adafruit

 ## Dependencies